tarrie/journal/README.md

     - (panel 3) Important because it shows the value that app is giving.
 The interface must be clear what value getting from it.
     - (panel 3) What make the product distinctive.
 Show the power of the app, our app came to conclusion of panel 4 because `this` happened in (panel 3).
     - Using the app is not the payoff -> solving the problem is the payof

+# 1/10/20

+- While working on the shitty app find-my-time came across a nice api for google cal especially the description of calendar and events.
+Will be useful later. https://developers.google.com/calendar/concepts/events-calendars
+- Met w/ Tarzi, data duplication depends on the access patterns.
+If most people are reading, then pay the penality of writes for data duplication.
+If the amount of writes scale linearly pay more attention to the writes.
+Since only a select amount of people can edit a event, lets just duplicate the data for now.